assimp/assimp-docs/source/about/intoduction.rst

 See the :ref:`_ai_importer_notes <importer_notes>` for information, what a specific importer can do and what not.
-Note that although this paper claims to be the official documentation, `README.md <https://github.com/assimp/assimp/blob/master/Readme.md>`_ is usually the most up-to-date list of file formats supported by the library. <br>
+Note that although this paper claims to be the official documentation, `README.md <https://github.com/assimp/assimp/blob/master/Readme.md>`_ is usually the most up-to-date list of file formats supported by the library.

 Assimp is independent of the Operating System by nature, providing a C++ interface for easy integration with game engines and a C interface to allow bindings to other programming languages.
-At the moment the library runs on any little-endian platform including X86/Windows/Linux/Mac and X64/Windows/Linux/Mac.
+At the moment the library runs on any little-endian platform including **X86/Windows/Linux/Mac** and **X64/Windows/Linux/Mac**.
 Special attention was paid to keep the library as free as possible from dependencies.

 Big endian systems such as PPC-Macs or PPC-Linux systems are not officially supported at the moment.
 However, most